 Palm Sugar or Tal mishri is a natural sweetener.
 It is absolutely free from chemical fertilizers or pesticides and bleaches.
 In fact, mishri made from the sap of the Palmyra palm or the date palm, is known as palm sugar or ‘Tal Mishri’.
 The sap is extracted from the inflorescence of the palm tree which is the thick stem on which a cluster of flowers grows.

 There is a particular procedure of making sugar of palm (Tal mishri).
 Manufacturer has to collect sap of the inflorescences of the palm tree by tapping at first.
 Then, he boil the sap until it thickens.
 Now, the syrup is allowed to crystallize into various shapes and sizes;natural sugar is ready to use.

 Palmyra Palm Sugar is very rich in essential vitamins, minerals like Calcium, Iron, and amino acids.
 An important vitamin- Vitamin B12, which is mostly found in non-vegetarian diet, is found in this rare plant of Palmyra palm.
-In earlier days, people used it as a supplement to build immunity.
+Moreover, palm sugar is a source of natural antioxidants which are important compounds in maintaining the health of body.
+A study published in Journal of Physics proves it.
+(1) In earlier days, people used it as a supplement to build immunity.

 Tal mishri is good for infants and growing children too because of its minerals; it is the richest source of minerals like Calcium, Iron, Phosphorous and Vitamins A, B1, B2, B3, B6 and C. These nutrients are essential for growing children.